Weak null singularity for the Einstein-Euler system: Estimates for the Spacetime Metric

-Next, we substitute $\partial_\nu^3$-commuted \eqref{Eq3.19}, \eqref{Eq3.23}, \eqref{Eq3.28}.
-The right hand side of equations \eqref{Eq3.19}, \eqref{Eq3.23}, \eqref{Eq3.28} contains Ricci coefficients multiplied by $(K,\check{\sigma})$, quadratic terms in Ricci coefficients, and terms containing Ricci curvature.
+Next, we substitute $ Z ^3$-commuted \eqref{Eq3.19}, \eqref{Eq3.23}, \eqref{Eq3.28}.
+The right hand side of equations \eqref{Eq3.19}, \eqref{Eq3.23}, \eqref{Eq3.28} contains Ricci coefficients multiplied by $(K,\check{\sigma})$, quadratic terms in Ricci coefficients, the extra commutator terms, and terms containing Ricci curvature.
 The Ricci coefficients terms can be handled exactly as in \cite{luk2017weak} with the same bound.
+For the extra commutator terms in the $\mathrm{div}Z^3(K,\check{\sigma},\b),\ \nabla_3Z^3\b$ equations,

 The Ricci curvature terms can be controlled by \eqref{Eq3.43}.
-Therefore, H\"older's inequality applied to the additional Ricci curvature terms to the first integral, for example,
+Therefore, H\"older's inequality can be applied to the additional Ricci curvature terms in the first integral, for example,